willpuckett/kb_can/can.md

 With multiple mcus, it becomes especially cumbersome to manually configure menuconfig for each mcu on every update.

-You probably used kiauh to set up Klipper, and it does have menus for building an flashing, but those don't include the capability to flash via canbus.
+You probably used kiauh to set up Klipper, and it does have menus for building and flashing, but those don't include the capability to flash via canbus.

 [update_klipper_and_mcus](https://github.com/fbeauKmi/update_klipper_and_mcus) runs updates on mcus configured in its `mcus.ini` file.
 It only updates Klipper.